- Prerequisites

 The container has the following environment variables that can be configured:

-• MAX_WARMUP_TOKENS: maximum number of tokens used during model warmups; defaults to 50000 (or MAX_INPUT_TOKENS if that is smaller).
-This configuration reduces the latency of first requests, but increases the container startup duration.
+MAX_WARMUP_INPUT_SIZE: maximum request size used during model warmups; defaults to 100kb.
+This configuration reduces the latency of first requests, but increases the container startup duration. -

-Depending on the resources available to your container and the number of tokens the Large Language Model (LLM) you plan to leverage can handle, you may need to adjust the MAX_INPUT_TOKENS value.
+Depending on the resources available to your container and the number of tokens the Large Language Model (LLM) you plan to leverage can handle, you may need to adjust the MAX_CONTENT_LENGTH value.

-If you raise the MAX_INPUT_TOKENS too high, you may encounter situations where users can send extremely long requests that could lead to performance bottlenecks or a Denial of Service (DoS) attack.
+If you raise the MAX_CONTENT_LENGTH too high, you may encounter situations where users can send extremely long requests that could lead to performance bottlenecks or a Denial of Service (DoS) attack.

-Input processing time should increase linearly with the number of tokens, so it’s best to set a reasonable token limit based on your use case, model provider, and the resources available to your container.
+Input processing time should increase linearly with the request size, so it’s best to set a reasonable content length limit based on your use case, model provider, and the resources available to your container.

 Common models and their context windows